 There are a vast range of adjustments built-in to the Little Wave Clik - both 3 inches of seat width and depth growth with even the sling or seat pan being adjustable, the seat height, backrest height, centre of gravity, castor wing position, and more.
 While more basic chairs have limited or no adjustability - or require costly extra parts to do so, the only part of the Clik you may need to replace is the seat cushion or backrest.
 The unique Clik system makes adjustment easier than ever, to constantly match your kid's requirements, while a free growth kit is provided for every chair when needed, so you don't need to worry about losing spare parts.
+The Little Wave Clik is also available in really small seat sizes - from just 8 inches by 8 inches, allowing it to accommodate younger and smaller children than other wheelchairs.

 As you would expect, the Little Wave Clik is highly configurable with a vast range of sizes and options, including armrests, footrests, wheels, tyres and handrims - plus more, meaning you can get a wheelchair to perfectly suit your child's needs.
 Highlights include the padded swing-away tubular armrests that allow for independent angle adjustment, and which are integrated into the backrest for easy growth - ensuring you arm is always when it is needed.
 X-Core mag wheels provide greater stiffness and rigidity than conventional mags, whilst weighing barely more than spoked wheels - and save you from having to worry about maintenance at all.
 The optional compound offset frame provides more room for those with abducted positioning, AFOs or braces.
 Third-party options can be fitted as well, for example if a specialist posture supporting backrest or pressure-relieving cushion is required.